hystrath/hystrath.github.io/how-tos-cfd-fleming/how-tos-cfd-fleming-thermophysical.md

 In the <dict>thermoDEM/</dict><subdict>#speciesName/thermodynamics</subdict> dictionary, edit the 3rd element of the <dictkey>decoupledCvCoeffs</dictkey> list to either be <dictval>0</dictval> (disabled) or <dictval>1</dictval> (enabled).

-In the following example, the vibrational energy mode of the N2 molecule is enabled
+In the following example, the vibrational energy mode of the N2 molecule is accounted for

 ```c++
         decoupledCvCoeffs    ( 1.5 1 1 0 0 0 0 );